 Renumeration report

-The proposed Remuneration Report has been prepared based on the legal requirements amended as of June 10, 2019 in the Companies Act and the Swedish Corporate Governance Code valid as of January 1, 2021.
-The EU Commission’s standardized report template has been applied where it corresponds to Swedish praxis and valid legislation.
+The Remuneration Report has been prepared based on the legal requirements in the Companies Act and the Swedish Corporate Governance Board’s Rules on remuneration of executive management and on incentive programs.

-In accordance with the Companies Act, Section 53 a, every financial year the Board must prepare a report on paid and outstanding remuneration that is regulated by Peab’s Remuneration Policy at that time.
-The 2022 Remuneration Report presents how Peab has applied the Remuneration Policy and how the total remuneration relates to the policy.
+In accordance with the Companies Act chapter 8, Section 53 a, the Board of Directors must prepare a report annually on paid and outstanding remuneration regulated by Peab’s current Remuneration Policy at that time.
+The 2023 Remuneration Report reports on remuneration to the CEO and how Peab has applied the Remuneration Policy, adopted by the Annual General Meeting 2023, and how the total remuneration relates to the policy.

-For further information concerning the work of the Remuneration Committee see the corporate governance report in the Annual Report.
-Information regarding remuneration, employer contributions, pensions and other benefits are reported in note 9 “Employees, personnel costs and remuneration to senior officers” in the Annual Report for 2022.
-The same note contains remuneration to members of the Board.
+Information concerning the work of the Remuneration Committee in 2023 is found on page 163 in the Annual and Sustainability Report for 2023.
+Information regarding remuneration, employer contributions, pensions and other benefits are reported in note 9 “Employees, personnel costs and remuneration to senior officers” on pages 116-118 in the Annual and Sustainability Report for 2023.
+Remuneration to members of the Board of Directors is not included in this report.
+This remuneration is decided annually by the Annual General Meeting and is reported in note 9 “Employees, personnel costs and remuneration to senior officers” on pages 116-118 in the Annual and Sustainability Report for 2023.

-The total remuneration is made up of basic pay, annual short-term incentives on an individual basis (STI), long-term incentive programs (LTI), defined contribution pensions according to the ITP plan as well as a company car and other non-monetary benefits.
-The table below shows the total remuneration for the CEO for the time period 2018-2022.
+The total remuneration to the CEO consists of basic pay, annual short-term incentives on an individual basis (STI), long-term incentive programs (LTI), defined contribution pensions according to the ITP plan as well as a company car and other non-monetary benefits.
+The total remuneration to the CEO complies with the basic principles in the Remuneration Policy and is within the stipulated parameters.
+The percent of variable remuneration follows market praxis for equivalent companies.
+The table below shows the total remuneration for the CEO for the time period 2019-2023.

-CEO (thousands SEK) Year Basic pay Variable remuneration LTI program Other benefits/ remuneration Pension cost Amount Percent variable
+CEO (thousands SEK) Year Basic pay Other benefits/ remuneration STI LTI program Pension cost Total Variable percent

 Variable remuneration – one-year incentive program (STI)